yuex/awesome-cheatsheet/macports.md

     port info emacs
     port variants emacs

-installed from source, otherwise macports will try to install from binary
+installed from source. otherwise macports will try to install from binary, make it impossible to use local patch

     port -s install emacs